BDIFluky/shroobada_beta/code_blocks.md

 - [Grant sudo Privileges](#grant-sudo-privileges)

 ## Grant sudo Privileges
-This has to be done as a sudoer able to exeute the required commands, or as root.
+This has to be done as a sudoer able to execute the required commands, or as root.
 <table align="center">
   <thead>
   <tr>